tonyduan/graph-embeddings/READMATH.md

 [2] Roweis, S.T., and Saul, L.K.
 (2000).
 Nonlinear Dimensionality Reduction by Locally Linear Embedding.
 Science 290, 2323–2326.

 [3] Shaw, B., and Jebara, T. (2009).
 Structure Preserving Embedding.
 In Proceedings of the 26th Annual International Conference on Machine Learning, (New York, NY, USA: ACM), pp. 937–944.

-[4] Grover, A., and Leskovec, J. (2016).
-Node2Vec: Scalable Feature Learning for Networks.
-In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, (New York, NY, USA: ACM), pp. 855–864.

 #### License